Ever wish you could plant a berry bush or fruit tree and get instant fruit? Ground cherries are the answer to your impatience!

 - Mulch beneath the plants with straw for easier harvesting and to conserve water.

 - The plants will produce more fruit in full sun but can tolerate light shade.

 - Cover with a row cover if there’s a risk of frost, and to extend your growing season.

 - As always, when you plan your garden next year, make sure to rotate your nightshades to prevent nutrient depletion and the spread of disease.

 Cultivars to Select

-This variety of P. pruinosa is very low growing with a wider, 3- to 4-foot spread.
+This variety of P. pruinosa is very low growing with a wider, three- to four-foot spread.
 The fruits ripen earlier than other varieties, so it is good for climates with short growing seasons.
 It is said to have a subtle sweet flavor.

 Some think this is better tasting than the ‘Aunt Molly’s’ cultivar.
 This is another sweet and fruity variety of P. pruinosa.

 Also known as ‘Cossack Pineapple,’ this P. pruinosa cultivar produces fruit that tastes like – you guessed it – pineapple!
 The berries are fruity and sweet.

 Seeds are available from Eden Brothers Nursery.